strubloid/resume/docker/1- comands.md

     4. run the new image that you have installed things, in my case: docker run -d -v $(pwd):/workspace -p 8182:8181 rafa_node:1.0 --auth rafael:rafa1234
     5. check the new version of it in the brownser or entering into ssh of the container (your choice :) )
 ```
+# docker container images
+> this will show all images in your docker

 # docker container ls
 > this will show all active containers